-The Space Science and applications Research and development (SSARD) department at ESSTI is calling for webinar presentations aiming at bringing together all researchers, engineers and lead scientists that are currently undertaking research and/or teaching as well as developing space applications and products in the country’s leading and emerging universities and research centres to discuss, and update each other, on the current status of space sciences research and applications developments; to assess our resources, capabilities and opportunities so that we plan concerted future collaborations on common goals.
+The Space Science and applications Research and development (SSARD) department at ESSTI is calling for webinar presentations aiming at bringing together all researchers, engineers and lead scientists that are currently undertaking research and/or teaching as well as developing space applications and products in the country’s leading and emerging universities and research centers to discuss, and update each other, on the current status of space sciences research and applications developments; to assess our resources, capabilities and opportunities so that we plan concerted future collaborations on common goals.

 Remote Sensing and Geodesy.

 Since the establishment of ESSTI promising developments have been observed in the research endeavors while efforts in technology developments are lagging.
 The launching of the first Ethiopian Remote Sensing Satellite (ETRSS-1) has been one of the significant steps forward for ESSTI and Ethiopia that stimulated efforts to strive for more ambitious and mega projects in this regard.

 To assess the current status and impact of the research and applications development in the space science themes, the SSARD department at ESSTI is taking the initiative to conduct a webinar conference late December 2020 or early January 2021.

 Proposed date: December 28, 2020, or early January 2021 (TBA in consultation with invited guests)

 Conference theme: “Status and developments of Research and Applications on Space Sciences in Ethiopia”